 16) I switched to fresh water to open my Third Eye and improve my digestion.
 Excess fluoride and chlorine don’t agree with me.
-I now order spring water for $10 a week that’s home delivered.
-I also have a filter shower head which makes the water sweet to drink.
+I drink spring water and have a filter shower head.

 17) I joined an extras agency while I was at my thinnest, before realising that I hate the idea of being hired for my looks.
 I no longer gossip about people’s bodies – that’s God’s business, not mine.

 18) I started this blog and facebook page so I wouldn’t feel alone on this ride.
 I eat more when I feel grounded and connected to the world.
 You’ve given me a reason to eat again!
 Thank you.